God bless iFnord

 Apr.
 3rd, 2009 07:48 amPosted via LiveJournal.app.

+doc_mystery because it seemed to be right up his alley, but I figured it would be of interest to the rest of the peeps out there.
 Turning to indefinite nouns is common as one ages, says Lancashire, as specific words become harder to reach.
 Severe vocabulary decline, however, indicates cognitive degeneration: “It suggests there’s a problem in retrieval from long-term memory.”
 More will be gleaned when the results from more complex analysis of Christie’s work are available in the late summer.

 To contextualize the findings, they’ll also need a baseline study of an author who didn’t suffer from dementia to deduce how language changes with normal aging, says Lancashire.
 He believes a similar screen of the work of H.G.
 Wells, who had a long, prolific career without any indication of cognitive impairment, could provide that.